WapStart/reporting-api/README.md

 **client_type:**

-Allows to use two different functions, publisher for publishers and advertiser for advertisers.
+Allows to use two different functions, **publisher** for publishers and **advertiser** for advertisers.

 **report_type:**

-Allows to use two different functions, common for the statistics and revenues and traffic for traffic data.
+Allows to use two different functions, common for statistics and revenues and traffic for traffic data.

 **object_id (optional):**

-ID of your ad space or ad campaign.
-If not specified, will show the data for all ad spaces/ad campaigns.
+ID of your adspace or ad campaign.
+If not specified, will show the data for all adspaces/ad campaigns.

 **x-plus1-token:**